gustavopinto/gustavopinto.github.com/_pages/students.md

 ---
 I am continuously looking for good people to join my research group, at all levels: undergraduate students, M.S students, Ph.D. students, Postdocs, or research programmers.

 Before getting in touch, read a [list of research topics](/research) that I am interested in.
 This list is not exhaustive, though.
 Students are welcome to bring their own research topic.

 If you still want to apply, **I strongly recommend you** to talk with some of my previous students (to understand our dynamics and expectations).

 ### Requirements

-There are some basic skills and requirements you should carefully consider before applying for a master/PhD position under my supervision.
+There are some basic skills and requirements you should carefully consider before applying for a urop/master/PhD position under my supervision.
 Here is some advice (in no priority order):

 - learn how to use svn and git
 - learn how to write in LaTeX
 - learn how to use the command line
-- learn how to program, preferably in some scripting and low level languages.
+- learn how to program, preferably in some scripting programming languages.
-- read at least a couple of scientific papers in your fields of interest
+- read at least a couple of scientific papers
-- be comfortable speaking and writing in English
+- be comfortable writing in English

 ## Current students